 Sync Pair Role

 The main damage dealing role of the team.
 Split into either Physical or Special depending on their main damaging moves.
+Strike Sync Pairs that can hit from both ends of the spectrum are classified based on their Sync Move's alignment.

 Support units tend to be the bulkiest Pokémon in the game, which allows them to take enemy aggro and keep your strikers safe.
-They are also the Pokémon that tend to carry beneficial buffs that will help you enhance your entire team.
+They are also usually the Pokémon that tend to carry beneficial buffs that will help you enhance your entire team.

 Currently, the most common advice is to use 2 Supports and 1 Striker when building a team.